entropy-tamer/reynard-algorithms/README.md

 - **pnpm**: v10.17.1
 - **Test Environment**: Arch Linux 6.16.8-arch3-1 x86\_\64

+### Benchmark Methodology

+- **Deterministic datasets**: All random datasets are generated with a seeded RNG for reproducibility.
+- **Median-of-N sampling**: For each (algorithm, dataset) we collect N samples and use the median to reduce outliers.
+Typical N: 21 for small (n < 100), 11 for medium (100 ≤ n < 500), 9 for large (n ≥ 500).
+Each sample averages several inner iterations.
+- **Warm-up**: Each algorithm path is warmed up before timing to reduce JIT/startup noise.
+- **Separation of concerns**: Dataset generation is excluded from timed sections; selection-only, algorithm-only, and combined paths are measured separately where relevant.
+- **Fixed spatial parameters**: Spatial hashing uses a fixed `cellSize` per suite to avoid accidental variance.
+- **Reporting**: README tables show medians; p10/p90 are available in console output when running the benchmark suite.

 ### 🚀 Performance Summary

 | Algorithm          | Operations/sec   | Memory/op | Time Complexity | Space Complexity |